foudfou/sjail/README.md

 Provides:

 1. a straightforward script to create/destroy jails
-2. recipe scripts to customize jails, heavily inspired by [Bastille](https://github.com/BastilleBSD/bastille)
+2. a recipe system to initialize jails, heavily inspired by [Bastille](https://github.com/BastilleBSD/bastille)

 ## Motivation